 With my energy well and truly depleted before the school run had even begun, I summoned all the strength I could to break the news that I could not find the gloves.
 I would, of course, keep looking while he was at school and if all else failed I would buy some sparkly new ones.
 That seemed to do the trick and we finally left the house, my son wiping his tears away with his gloveless hands.

 I had neither the energy nor the inclination to tidy up the mess I’d created, or even to continue the search for the lost gloves.
 Instead, I sat down to recharge my failing batteries.

 That evening I had totally forgotten about Glove-Gate, and so had my son.
-That is until I was rummaging around in the bottom of the kitchen cupboard trying to find a nappy (searching for things has become my life!).
+That is until I was rummaging around in the bottom of the cupboard under the stairs trying to find a nappy (searching for things has become my life!).
 I suddenly caught sight of something pink and woolly – a glove!
 Ok, so not the glove I was searching for, but a glove all the same.
 This must mean that the others are nearby!
 Like an excited palaeontologist during the discovery of a rare fossil, I dropped everything and began digging.
 Please please please let there be more gloves in here!
 Aha!
 I’d done it!
 I’d not only found the missing gloves but also those of my daughter’s, which I knew would be in demand once she’d clocked her brother wearing his.

 I went to bed that night in a state of relieved exhaustion.
 My body was a-buzz with pins and needles and a restless pain shot up and down my legs.
 Thank goodness we wouldn’t have a repeat of all that drama the next morning!